-- 1. When necessary and requested for the treatment, payment, or health care operations of the disclosing Participant (for example, to pay a claim submitted by the disclosing Participant or to render a consult requested by the disclosing Participant); - 2.
-When necessary for the treatment, payment or "qualifying" health care operations of the receiving Participant (for example, to obtain Information needed to submit a claim or to obtain Information needed to assess provider performance); - 3.
-When the disclosure by the disclosing Participant is specifically permitted by §164.512(b) of the Privacy Rule and these Policies; and - 4.
-In all cases, subject to the conditions and safeguards described in these Policies.
-In connection with disclosure for any payment or health care operations purposes, regardless of whether they are the payment or health care operations of the disclosing or receiving Participant, these conditions and safeguards include meeting the minimum necessary standard. - 5.
-As an additional safeguard, all Participants must be covered entities under HIPAA or Federal requirements or BAs of Participants under CyncHealth and therefore individually subject to regulation and penalties. - 6.
-Participants may access PHI of others only for permitted purposes.
+- 1. When necessary and requested for the treatment, payment, or health care operations of the disclosing Participant (for example, to pay a claim submitted by the disclosing Participant or to render a consult requested by the disclosing Participant). - 2.
+When necessary for the treatment, payment, or "qualifying" health care operations of the receiving Participant and in compliance with these Policies (for example, to obtain Information needed to submit a claim or to obtain Information needed to assess provider performance). - 3.
+When the disclosure by the disclosing Participant is specifically permitted by §164.512(b) of the Privacy Rule and these Policies; and they are the payment or health care operations of the disclosing or receiving Participant, these conditions and safeguards include meeting the minimum necessary standard.